ALL-USA Watch: Trevor Rogers has lived up to hype

 RELATED: Rogers has tough choice ahead

-Did you know: He’s the second cousin to former major league outfielder and current San Francisco Giants instructor Cody Ross, who also played at Carlsbad.
+Did you know: He’s a second cousin to former major league outfielder and current San Francisco Giants instructor Cody Ross, who also played at Carlsbad.

+“He’s given me a little bit of advice,” Rogers said.
+“He told me this season is going to be hectic and to stay calm and not to forget when I come from.”